 Believers offer prayers, incense, and food, seeking the deity's blessings for prosperity, peace, and longevity.

 The Jade Emperor's role is also significant in the Taoist concept of the afterlife.
-He oversees the Courts of Hell, with various deities and spirits serving under him to judge souls based on their deeds during their earthly lives.
+He maintains the cosmic order by overseeing the Courts of Hell, with various deities and spirits serving under him to judge souls based on their deeds during their earthly lives.

 While the Jade Emperor plays a significant role in formal religious traditions like Taoism, he also holds a powerful presence within Chinese folk religion, a blend of customs, traditions, and belief systems often practiced outside of formal religious institutions.